HOW TO IMPORT HAIR FROM VIETNAM? (NO-RISK & FACTORY-DIRECT GUIDE 2026)

 Every year, hundreds of salon owners and beauty entrepreneurs search for how to buy hair from Vietnam with the dream of sourcing directly from the factory.
 Yet, industry statistics show that nearly 80% of B2B beginners lose their initial capital on their very first order.
 The reason isn’t the quality of the hair; it is because they fall into the traps of unlicensed brokers, fake factory accounts, and hidden shipping fees.

 If you are planning to import inventory for your brand, you need more than just a WhatsApp contact.
-This guide provides a step-by-step, risk-free blueprint on how to buy hair directly from Vietnam factories safely, protecting your payments, verifying hair quality remotely, and navigating customs clearance to keep your profit margins secure.
+This guide provides a step-by-step, risk-free blueprint on how to buy hair directly from Vietnam safely, protecting your payments, verifying hair quality remotely, and navigating customs clearance to keep your profit margins secure.

 Decoding the Market: Understanding Vietnamese Hair Types and Standards